Return to courses

 Restorative Practice (encompassing Restorative Justice) is increasingly recognised for its ability to resolve harms (or conflicts) that other resolution approaches cannot.
 It makes people’s needs central in repairing the harm done, restoring dignity and preventing further harm.

-This micro-credential is delivered fully online or in blended format over eight weeks with an introductory workshop (6-hours), self-paced online learning, a mid-course online discussion/check in (1-hour) and a closing workshop, (3-hours).
+This micro-credential is delivered in a blended format over eight weeks with an introductory workshop (6-hours), self-paced online learning, a mid-course online discussion/check in (1-hour) and a closing workshop, (3-hours).
 Explore more about the course format in the Further Information section below.

 Facilitated by